-Originally from Wilmington NC, I am currently a postdoc in the Department of Civil & Environmental Engineering at Stanford University in the Fletcher Lab.
-I have a Ph.D. from the School of Industrial Engineering at Purdue University in the Laboratory for Advancing Sustainable Critical Infrastructure under the supervision of Professor Roshi Nateghi.
+Originally from Wilmington NC, I am currently a postdoc in the Department of Civil & Environmental Engineering at Stanford University in the Fletcher Lab, and a fellow of the 2021 cohort of the Rising Environmental Leaders Program at the Stanford Woods Institute for the Environment.
+I holds a Ph.D. from the School of Industrial Engineering at Purdue University in the Laboratory for Advancing Sustainable Critical Infrastructure under the supervision of Professor Roshi Nateghi.

 Broadly, my research focuses on formulating data scientific and machine learning methods for extracting patterns from messy, complex, and high-dimensional data.
 These are applied to quantifing how climate change disproportionately impacts marginalized groups.